ddsbook/blog/2014/drafts/data-exploration-in-r.md

 	  desc.tot.df[desc.tot.df$description == x,]$freq
 	})

-With the base summary data generated, we now extract the top 5 malware strains and compare the expected values vs actual values.
+With the base summary data generated, we now extract the top five malware strains and compare the expected values vs actual values.

 	:::SLexer
+	# get top 5
 	top5 <- head(desc.asn.expected.df[order(-desc.asn.expected.df$actual),],5)
+	# filter our summary table by those 5
 	exp.v.asn <- desc.asn.ct.sum[(desc.asn.ct.sum$description %in% top5$description),]
+	# only extract when actual value was greater than expected value
 	exp.v.asn <- exp.v.asn[exp.v.asn$actual > exp.v.asn$expected,]
+	# pull out the top five gtest() results per strain
 	exp.v.asn <- ldply(top5$description, function(x) {
 	  a <- exp.v.asn[exp.v.asn$description==x,]
 	  head(a[order(-a$actual),],5)
 	})

 Then we plot them.
 I *really* hate stacked bar charts, but, if that's what Python folks have to live with, I can go data vis slumming for a while #grin.
+Note that most plots are selectable to bring up a standalone version which may be larger and definitely easier to scale up and save out.

 	:::SLexer
 	gg <- ggplot(data=exp.v.asn, aes(x=asn, y=freq))